 I’ve made some tweaks to the styles and layout of this website.
 I’m thinking about the future.

 It’s Halloween.
 My daughter had friends around for a spooky-themed tea, and now they’ve gone out to ask for treats.
 The door knocking has begun.

 When I visit my father, I always love to walk around Swansea and get an early morning coffee.
 We used to come as a family when I was growing up, so with my existing morning coffee and writing habit, it’s a double comfort.

 I’m doing okay in my little lockdown bubble.
 We live in a relatively rural spot, we have a garden, and we are working remotely pretty successfully.
-The days are going really fast — they all feel very similar, whether work days or weekends or holidays.
+The days are going really fast.

 I’m into minimalism this week.
 It’s been a useful concept as I try to solve some tricky problems.